-(b) By draught retarders, which consist of jets of steam discharging into the flue tube to prevent the passage of hot gases from the firebox, and so protect the elements.
-These also operate in conjunction with the blower.

-27. Question: Describe how to re-pack a gland?
+- (b) By draught retarders, which consist of jets of steam discharging into the flue tube to prevent the passage of hot gases from the firebox, and so protect the elements.
+These also operate in conjunction with the blower. - 27.
+Question: Describe how to re-pack a gland?

-Assurer: Set the engine so that the gland can be drawn clear of the stiffing-box, remove the nuts, and draw back the gland; then, if necessary, clean out all the old packing, using a tool crit this purpose.
+Answer: Set the engine so that the gland can be drawn clear of the stuffing-box, remove the nuts, and draw back the gland; then, if necessary, clean out all the old packing, using a tool for this purpose.
 Insert the packing in single rings, taking care that the joints are broken.
-Replace the gland, and seriew up and lock the nuts.
+Replace the gland, and screw up and lock the nuts.

-28. Question: What are the two most important things to attend to in serewing up a gland?
-Answer: To see that the gland stands square with piston is blowing?
+28. Question: What are the two most important things to attend to in screwing up a gland?